All Episodes

 And they will tell you that some of these Iraqis deserve some help.

-They deserve, uh, they deserve us at least trying to keep them out of the hangman's noose, or in this case, actually, the the butcher's knife that ISIS uses against those who are considered collaborators.
+They deserve us at least trying to keep them out of the hangman's noose, or in this case, actually, the butcher's knife that ISIS uses against those who are considered collaborators.

 So why did I say that ISIS, just that it's stopping in its geographic push, that doesn't mean that it's not getting stronger.

-I mean, well, what was at that time Al Qaeda in Iraq.
+It was a market defeat for the Islamic, well, what was at that time al-Qaeda in Iraq.

 But they are now consolidating.